jellebaele/Typescript-Template/README.md

 # Typescript Template
-Typescript template including ES linting.
+Typescript template including ES linting, prettier & husky.
 You can fork/import/copy this project in your repository.

 ## Copy
 You can copy the project by running following commands in your project directory: